 Pathophysiology of Tuberculosis of Shoulder Joint

-As the diseases progresses, there is pain in the joint.
-There is also limitation of abduction and external rotation.
+As the disease progresses, there is a pain in the joint.
+There is also a limitation of abduction and external rotation.

 There is marked wasting of the muscles especially deltoid and supraspinatus.

 As the disease progresses, destruction of the upper end of the humerus and glenoid occur.
 Eventually shoulder joint undergoes fibrous ankylosis.

 Three types of tuberculosis of shoulder are known

 On is dry atrophic form, also called caries sicca.
 It is a more common type.
 It is characterized by the absence of swelling and sinuses.